NickColley/check-nvmrc/README.md

 ## Why isn't this an npm dependency?

 Older versions of Node.js can't npm install a newer projects files.
 So the script is written to work in older versions of Node.js without having any dependencies installed.

-## I don't like something

-It's just some crap scripts feel free to change it, if you think there's a mistake or something that'd be useful feel free to do a pull request though.